Use Case: Variable-Rate Nitrogen (VRA) for Potatoes to Realize 5–10% More Yield

 * **Yield uplift** by zone vs. baseline.

-* [**Nitrogen Use Efficiency (NUE)**](https://docs.geopard.tech/geopard-tutorials/agronomy/nitrogen-use-efficiency-nue-and-nitrogen-uptake) and % area within target rate band.
+* [**Nitrogen Use Efficiency (NUE)**](/geopard-tutorials/agronomy/nitrogen-use-efficiency-nue-and-nitrogen-uptake.md) and % of area within the target rate band.

 ### Troubleshooting